PawelJastrzebski/java-bindgen/README.md

 <br />

 ## Acknowledgments 💌
+Thank you to the [jni](https://crates.io/crates/jni)  team!

-This crate strongly relies on the [jni](https://crates.io/crates/jni) crate.
-Without it, this project would not have been possible.
-A big `Thank you` to the jni crate team for their hard work and dedication!
+This project strongly relies on the jni crate, and without your hard work, it would not have been possible.

 <br />
 <br />